Jurong Hill

 Jurong Hill (Chinese: 裕廊山; Bukit Peropok) is a scenic hill situated in western Singapore off Jalan Ahmad Ibrahim.
 Originally, the hill is known as Bukit Peropok in Malay.
 It is enveloped in 15 hectares of lush greenery and stands at 60 meters.
+As of 5 October 2023, Jurong Hill has been closed for construction works.

 History

-Commanding a panoramic view of Jurong Town since 1971, the hill is a well-known landmark.
-A look-out tower stands on Jurong Hill where one can get oop- aerial view of Jurong Town.
+Since 1971, the hill has been a landmark in the Jurong region.
+A look-out tower stands on Jurong Hill, where one can get an aerial view of Town.
 The hill's adjacent park, Jurong Hill Park, was constructed by JTC Corporation.
 Within the park is a "garden of fame", so named for the many trees planted by visiting foreign dignitaries.
-The park is a popular spot for couples to shoot their wedding photos.
-Jurong Bird Park is located on the western slope of Jurong Hill.
+Jurong Bird Park was located on the western slope of Jurong Hill.

 It is bounded by Jalan Ahmad Ibrahim, Pioneer Road, Jalan Buroh and Jurong Pier Road.

 The Hilltop Japanese and Indonesian Restaurant was a long-standing restaurant located on the hill.
 It was closed in 2014.